QUEENS SMALL BUSINESS GRANT PROGRAM

 - Ground floor arts: 1

-Queens Borough President Donovan Richards, in partnership with the City and Pursuit, announced the launch of the Queens Small Business Grant Program to provide resources to small businesses impacted by COVID-19.
-Through a generous $17.5 million donation from Steve Cohen, the City will partner with community-based organizations to offer $15 million worth of grants to Queens small businesses in need up to $20,000 to support operational expenses.
+Queens Borough President Donovan Richards, in partnership with the City and Pursuit, launched the Queens Small Business Grant Program to provide resources to small businesses impacted by COVID-19.
+Through a generous $17.5 million donation from Steve Cohen, the City partnered with community-based organizations to offer $15 million worth of grants to Queens small businesses in need up to $20,000 to support operational expenses.

 The COVID-19 pandemic has disproportionately impacted minority communities.
 In an effort to support small business recovery, Borough President Richards worked with the New York City Economic Development Corporation (NYCEDC) to provide Queens-based small businesses and vendors that are minority-owned, located in one of the COVID-19 hardest hit zones or low-and moderate-income communities (LMI) with financial resources.
 In addition, the City will dedicate 30% of the grants to support restaurants, street vendors and $2.5 million for further small business support later in 2021.

 - Be located in Queens

 - Operate as a first-floor storefront business, a second-floor restaurant, or a street vendor

 - Employed 20 or fewer full-time equivalent employees in 2019

 - Earned gross revenue of less than $1 million in 2019 or less than $3 million if a restaurant

 - Have no tax liens or unresolved judgement